 The Campus has no noncancelable operating leases with remaining terms of more than one year.
-Total payments for a year to year operating lease were \$43,442 for fiscal year 2016.
-In the current fiscal year, the Campus incurred expenses of \$59,952 for office copier contingent rentals on a cost per copy basis.
+Total payments for a year to year operating lease were \$7,393 for fiscal year 2017.
+In the current fiscal year, the Campus incurred expenses of \$89,540 for office copier contingent rentals on a cost per copy basis.
 The Campus has two real property operating leases which can be renewed on an annual basis.
-There were no future amounts committed under these leases as of June 30, 2016.
+The future minimum lease payments for these operating leases are: